GannettDigital/palinode/README.md

 ```

 ### Concurrent
-Schedules each function to be executed on the next tick, invoking a callback when all have been successful.
-If any error occurs, all outstanding callbacks will have no effect.
-Results are accumulated into an array, where the position of each result corresponds to the position of the function.
+- Schedules each function to be executed on the next tick
+- Invokes a callback when all have been successful.
+- If any error occurs, all outstanding callbacks will have no effect.
+- If any error occurs, the result will be undefined - partial results are not provided
+- Results are accumulated into an array, where the position of each result corresponds to the position of the function.
+- The array of task functions is not mutated.

 #### Input function callback expectations
 All functions are expected to accept a callback in the form: